 Well, not a lot to go on here.
 William literally disappeared without a trace.
-And the only person who saw anything was two years old at the time, so I don’t think, even under hypnosis, her memories can be reliable.
+And the only person who saw anything was two years old at the time, so I don’t think that her memories can be reliable even under hypnosis.
 The reason I say this is there was no mention of the man who took Billy while Jill was under hypnosis, yet she told her mother on December 17th that a man took Billy away.
 This means she had to see the abductor.
 Yet she only mentioned the two men fighting at the oil-drum fire near the Palace of Depression.

 It also bothers me a little that the police do not believe the poinsettia had any role in this case, and maybe it doesn’t, but here is what I think:

 But I also think the two men arguing at the oil-drum fire could have either had something to do with Billy’s kidnapping or might have seen something.
-I found no mention in any reports on whether or not they were interviewed by police.
-But what are the chances that, if Jill’s memories are true, those two men or one of them, did not take Billy once Jill ran off.
-Again, to believe this you have to have faith in the hypnosis.
+I found no mention in any reports on whether or not police interviewed them.
+But what are the chances that, if Jill’s memories are accurate, those two men or one of them, did not take Billy once Jill ran off?
+Again, to believe this, you have to have faith in hypnosis.